hstern2/amsr/README.md

 ### Ring selection
-When more than one ring of a given size can be formed, a period `.` immediately after the digit indicating the ring will select additional options (ring-forming bonds with atoms appearing earlier in the string).
+When more than one ring of a given size can be formed, one or more periods `.` immediately after the digit will make ring-forming bonds with atoms appearing earlier in the string, rather than the most recent

 | AMSR | molecule |
 | --- | --- |